UOP-Solarcar/systems-and-controls/README.md

  # **TCU quickstart**

-if you're using windows, you're on your own lol xd

 clone this repository (I recommend making this a subdirectory of a Solar Car directory)
 ```
 git clone https://github.com/UOP-Solarcar/CAN.git